ItsEtudes/APCS/src/com/edhesive/apcs/labs/lab2/questions.md

 contain `{4, 3, 2, 1}`?
     - `{0, 1, 1}`; after the first iteration, the array becomes `{4, 2, 3, 1}`.
 After the second, it becomes
     `{4, 3, 2, 1}`.
 The last iteration does nothing since it swaps indices `1` and `1`.

+## Activity 4: No questions

+## Activity 5: No questions

+## Activity 6:
+1. List all possible plays for the board `5♠ 4♥ 2♦ 6♣ A♠ J♥ K♦ 5♣ 2♠`
+    - 5♠ and 6♣, or 5♣ and 6♣
+2. If the deck is empty and the board has three cards left, must they be J, Q, and K?
+Why or why not?
+    - Yes; since jacks, queens, and kings cannot be removed as pairs (their values are all 11 or greater), they can only be removed as sets of 3.
+There is also an even number of cards, and cards are only removed in pairs with the only exception being face card triple removals.
+Thus, if there are three cards left, they must be a jack, queen, and king because it is the only possible way there can be an odd number of cards left
+3. Does the game involve any strategy?
+That is, when more than one play is possible, does it matter which one is chosen?
+Briefly explain your answer.
+    - Although different pairs of cards can depend on each other, there is no way of predicting which cards will come next, so there is no strategy involved.